Killer Mike: 2006–2012: Pledge series and R.A.P. Music

-What was to be his second album, Ghetto Extraordinary, had its release date pushed back several times due to disputes between Big Boi and Sony Records.
+What was to be his second album, Ghetto Extraordinary, had its release date pushed back several times due to disputes between Big Boi and Sony Music.
 Originally recorded in 2005, the album was eventually self-released as a mixtape in 2008.

-Killer Mike's second album, I Pledge Allegiance to the Grind, was released on his own Grind Time Official label in 2006, followed by I Pledge Allegiance to the Grind II in 2008.
+Render's second album, I Pledge Allegiance to the Grind, was released on his own Grind Time Official label in 2006, followed by I Pledge Allegiance to the Grind II in 2008.

-T.I. announced that he and Killer Mike had been in talks about bringing Mike to his Grand Hustle imprint on Atlantic, and Killer Mike confirmed that he had signed in December 2008.
+T.I. announced that he and Render had been in talks about bringing Mike to his Grand Hustle imprint on Atlantic, and Render confirmed that he had signed in December 2008.
 He released his fourth album, PL3DGE, on Grand Hustle in 2011.
 His fifth album, R.A.P.
 Music, followed in 2012.

-In 2013, Killer Mike announced that he was working to release two albums in 2014, I Pledge Allegiance to the Grind IV and R.A.P.
-Music II, both of which were to feature production by El-P. Although neither album was released as planned, 2013 and 2014 did see the release of two Run the Jewels albums, both collaborative efforts between Killer Mike and El-P.
+In 2013, Render announced that he was working to release two albums in 2014, I Pledge Allegiance to the Grind IV and R.A.P.
+Music II, both of which were to feature production by El-P. Although neither album was released as planned, 2013 and 2014 did see the release of two Run the Jewels albums, both collaborative efforts between Render and El-P.

-Killer Mike announced in 2013 that his next solo album would be titled Elegant Elephant, a project he described as his "Moby Dick".
+Render announced in 2013 that his next solo album would be titled Elegant Elephant, a project he described as his "Moby Dick".
 He did not specify a timeline for its release.

-2013–present: Run the Jewels
+2013–present: Run the Jewels, Michael and Songs for Sinners & Saints

-Killer Mike was introduced to rapper-producer El-P by Cartoon Network executive Jason DeMarco in 2011.
+Render was introduced to rapper-producer El-P by Cartoon Network executive Jason DeMarco in 2011.
 The following year, El-P produced Mike's album R.A.P.
 Music and guested on the song "Butane (Champion's Anthem)".
-That same year, Killer Mike guested on El-P's album Cancer 4 Cure.
+That same year, Render guested on El-P's album Cancer 4 Cure.
 When R.A.P.
 Music and Cancer 4 Cure were released within weeks of each other, the two rappers decided to tour together.
 The success of the tour eventually led to the decision to record as a duo, which they named Run the Jewels.

 Run the Jewels released a free eponymous album on June 26, 2013.
 The next year, on October 28, 2014, Run the Jewels released their second free album, Run the Jewels 2.
 On September 25, 2015, the duo released a re-recorded version of Run the Jewels 2 made entirely with cat sounds, titled Meow the Jewels.
 A third album, Run the Jewels 3, was released on December 24, 2016.
 Their fourth album, RTJ4, was released on June 3, 2020.

 On July 4, 2022, Mike released a solo single, "Run".
+This track would subsequently appear on Michael, a solo album that Mike released on June 16, 2023.

+On July 29, 2024, Mike announced his seventh studio album, Songs for Sinners & Saints, with his gospel group, Michael & The Mighty Midnight Revival.
+The album released August 2.